Timendus/thimbleful/README.md

 ## Welcome!

-For most websites all I really need is to have a menu, some routing and a couple of pages.
-Or I just want some very basic behaviour like tabs, popups, dialogs, maybe a carousel.
-Most websites just aren't really that complicated, and really don't warrant a full Javascript framework in my opinion.
+Most websites I build aren't really that complicated, and do not warrant big build systems or thick frameworks and libraries.

 However, I did find myself rewriting these few bits of Javascript in some form or another time and time again.
 Which started to get annoying.